Witness protection: Ireland

-The Witness Security Programme in the Republic of Ireland is administered by the Attorney General of Ireland, and is operated by the elite Special Detective Unit (SDU) of the Garda Síochána, the national police force.
+The Witness Security Programme in Ireland is administered by the Attorney General of Ireland, and is operated by the elite Special Detective Unit (SDU) of the Garda Síochána, the national police force.
 The programme was officially established in 1997, following the assassination of journalist Veronica Guerin by a drugs gang she was reporting on.
 Witnesses in the program are given a new identity, address and armed police protection either in Ireland or abroad (generally in Anglophone countries).
 They are usually provided with financial assistance, as witnesses regularly must leave their previous employment.
 Witness protection is used in cases of serious, organised crime and terrorism.
 The Irish Government will only grant protection to those who cooperate with investigations conducted by the Garda Síochána.
 Court appearances by witnesses in protection are carried out under the security of the Emergency Response Unit (ERU), the highest-tier special weapons and tactical operations group in Irish law enforcement.
 There has never been a reported breach of security in which a protectee was harmed.

 Israel

-The Israeli Witness Protection Authority, a unit within the Ministry of Public Security is in charge of witness protection in Israel.
+The Israeli Witness Protection Authority, a unit within the Ministry of Public Security is in charge of high-risk witness protection in Israel.
 The unit was created by law with the passing of the Witness Protection Law, 2008.
+The need for witness protection raised from the risks and dangers witnesses may face when cooperating with law enforcement.
+In Israel, witness protection is primarily managed by the Israel Police, with the Witness Protection Authority handling those deemed to be at the highest risk.
+As trials can last years and Israel is considered to be too small a country in which to safely hide prominent witnesses, the Witness Protection Authority provides security to witnesses and their family members while in Israel during the trial phase and then sends them overseas to a country which has signed a state witness exchange agreement with Israel after providing them with new identities, assistance in changing appearances, language training, and other resources and skills for their new life abroad.
+Once the relocation has been completed, the Witness Protection Authority continues to manage contact between those relocated and family members in Israel to ensure that they cannot be traced.